The Lloyd Library

 The current building was erected in 1970 directly adjacent to the 1908 building at 917 Plum Street.
 The Court Street building was demolished once the books were transferred to the new building and there is a parking lot there now for library patrons.
 The new building was designed with expansion in mind and with four floors and a basement, there is over 30,000 square feet of space.

 The museum aspect of the Library was an outgrowth of the herbarium created by Curtis Gates Lloyd, who was a reknowned botanist.
 There are some references to the early museum as a "mushroom museum."
 The herbarium is no longer housed by the Library.
 It was divided and dispersed after Curtis' death, with the botanical specimens being transferred to the University of Cincinnati and the mushroom specimens transferred to the US Department of Agriculture, where it is now a part of the US National Fungus Collections.
-However, the library still considers itself to be a museum, providing access to historic pharmacy implements, book and art exhibits, as well as now ancient bottles from the Lloyd Specific Medicines, permanent exhibitions on the history of pharmaceutical chemistry and rotating art and rare books exhibits.
+However, the library still has a small museum collection, providing access to historic pharmacy implements, as well as now ancient bottles from the Lloyd Specific Medicines, permanent exhibitions on the history of pharmaceutical chemistry and rotating, temporary exhibits.